-All residents receive a housing allowance of $729.33/month in addition to salary to off-set housing costs.
+All residents receive a housing allowance of $916.67/month to off-set housing costs.

 All residents receive full benefits, including health insurance (medical, dental, and vision) for residents and their dependents, life insurance, AD& D, and long-term disability insurance.

-While at SFGH during the first year, residents are eligible for up to $200 in reimbursement for educational expenses, such as books.
+While at Zuckerberg San Francisco General Hospital and Trauma Center during the first year, residents are eligible for up to $200 in reimbursement for educational expenses, such as books.